 Dr. Pappas is a 1986 graduate of The Ohio State University College of Veterinary Medicine, with an undergraduate degree at OSU in Zoology, summa cum laude, with Honors in Liberal Arts.
 After graduation she worked at small animal practices in Cleveland and Burton, and co-hosted a pet talk radio site at WWWE.
 After the birth of her first child she began a house-call practice limited to birds and exotics, and worked as a relief veterinarian at small animal practices and all-night emergency clinics.
 In 1991 she purchased the West Geauga Veterinary Hospital from Dr. R.A.
-Langford, and became "The Boss"!
-More than 20 years later, she still loves her career and looks forward to each day at work.
-She is proud to own a hospital that is a member of the American Animal Hospital Association as well as certified as "cat friendly".
+Langford, and became "The Boss!"
+More than 30 years later, she still loves her career and looks forward to each day at work.
+She is proud to own a hospital that is a member of the American Animal Hospital Association, is a Fear-Free Certified professional, as well as certified as "Cat Friendly."

-She is an active member of numerous veterinary groups, as well as the Chesterland Chamber of Commerce.
+She is an active member of numerous veterinary groups.
 Veterinary groups include the Cleveland Academy of Veterinarians, American Animal Hospital Association, Ohio Veterinary Medical Association, American Veterinary Medical Association, Association of Reptile and Amphibian Veterinarians, Association of Avian Veterinarians, American Association of Sugar Glider Veterinarians, and Ohio Wildlife Rehabilitators.
-She and Dot are members of Therapy Dog International.
+She and her dog Dot are members of Therapy Dog International.

 Dr. Pappas is president of the Geauga County Veterinary Medical Society.
 She volunteers her time for the rabbit 4-H clubs and local Girl Scouts.
 Veterinary assistant students from Lakeland Community College and veterinary technician students from Tri-C and Stautzenberger College gain experience at the hospital through an internship with Dr. Pappas and staff.
 Also, high school seniors regularly intern with Dr. Pappas each spring.
 She is a Master Gardener volunteer for OSU and volunteers her time manning a helpline for the public and fundraising for a scholarship for students interested in plants and finding projects teaching school kids about plant horticulture for the community.

-Dr. Pappas is a licensed rehabilitator of wildlife, Class 1 and Class 2.
-Local orphaned or injured wildlife are treated, rehabilitated and released if possible, for free.
+Dr. Pappas is a Class II licensed rehabilitator of wildlife.
+Local orphaned or injured wildlife are treated, rehabilitated and released, if possible, for free.
 She is a member of the Ohio Veterinary Emergency Responders, A.C.E.R.T.
 Rescue Group, and Geauga County Medical Responders.
-She volunteers her time for the "One Health Initiative", offering free care for disadvantaged people, and participates in spaying/ neutering and vaccinating feral cats in the area.
+She volunteers her time for the "One Health Initiative," offering free care for disadvantaged people, and participates in spaying/ neutering and vaccinating feral cats in the area.